dentarg/auth0-blog/_posts/2017-05-13-angular-testing-in-depth-components.markdown

     <input type="password" formControlName="password" id="login-password">

-    <button type="submit">Login</button>
+    <button type="submit">Log In</button>
 </form>
 ```

 ### Isolated tests

-If we just want to focus on the business logic, we can treat and test it as a service.
+If we just want to focus on the business logic, we can treat and test the component as a service.
 The `Component` decorator extends the `Injectable` decorator, which means it can be created as a service.
 We just have to pass the component to the `providers` array in the module dependencies.
 When testing in isolation, the template never gets compiled.